hoonzis/hoonzis.github.io/_posts/2015-10-30-fsharp-options-pricing.md

 Implementation
 --------------
 I will present here two implementations both in F#, the first one is more imperative in style, since it modifies two arrays which represent the actual layer of the binomial tree.
-The second implementation is purely functional code, however the ratio behind is the same and is shown on the next images:
+The second implementation is purely functional code, however the ratio behind is the same and it is shown on the next images:

 ![implementation](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/pricing/implementation.png)